andrei-korcsak/VMNest/README.md

 Open the command line at the preferred location to clone the repository by executing the command below:
 - git clone https://github.com/andrei-korcsak/VMNest.git

-Once the repository has been succesfully cloned, open the VMNest.sln in Visual Studio
+Once the repository has been successfully cloned, open the VMNest.sln in Visual Studio

 Install the Node.js dependency in the root folder by running `npm install`

-Navigate to VMNest.Server and run the command `dotnet run`, this will start both the backend server and Client application.s
+Navigate to VMNest.Server and run the command `dotnet run`, this will start both the backend server and Client application.
+Or select VMNEst.Server as the startup project and run it from Visual Studio.

+# Running the Agent on Machines
+To collect data from machines in the network, an agent needs to be run on each machine.

+Navigate to the VMNest.Agent folder and run the following command to publish the agent:
+`cd C:\Users\Andrei\source\repos\VMNest\VMNest.Agent
+dotnet publish -c Release -r win-x64 --self-contained -o C:\VMNestAgent`

+This will create a self-contained executable in the specified output folder (C:\VMNestAgent in this case).
+Copy the contents of this folder to each machine in the network where you want to collect data.

+To ensure that the agent runs even while the user is not logged in, set up a Windows Task Scheduler task to run the agent executable at startup.
+Setting it up as a service is also an option, but using Task Scheduler is simpler for most users.

+VMNest Agent will start collecting data and sending it to the server once it is running on the machines.
+VMNest application will then be able to display the collected data on the "Dashboard" screen.